 Check if you're disabled under the Equality Act

 The Equality Act 2010 sets out when someone is considered to be disabled and protected from discrimination.
-The definition is quite wide - so check it even if you don’t think you’re disabled.
-For example, you might be covered if you have a learning difficulty, dyslexia or autism.
+The definition covers a range of illnesses and conditions - so check it even if you don’t think you’re disabled.
+For example, you might be covered if you have a dyslexia, autism or chronic migraines.

 The definition is set out in section 6 of the Equality Act 2010.
 It says you’re disabled if:

 - you have a physical or mental impairment

 - your impairment has a substantial and long-term adverse effect on your ability to do normal day-to-day activities

 Some impairments are automatically treated as a disability, even if they don't affect your day-to-day activities.
 You’ll be covered if you:

 - have cancer, including growths that need removing before they become cancerous

 - are certified as blind, severely sight impaired, sight impaired or partially sighted

 - have multiple sclerosis